11-Day Itinerary - 8 Days Climbing: $5,270

 We start to feel the effects of altitude, breathing hard as we climb.
 There is a buzz of excitement in the air, as climbers anticipate the toughest day - and the summit - just ahead.
 The clouds move in an out, revealing the eroded peak of Mawenzi, painted with beautiful colors of the African sun.

 Today's the toughest day, with the most stunning views of Mawenzi, the Kibo Saddle and the plains below.
 We slowly wind our way through the scree to the crater rim and make our push to the summit.
 The view is dramatic.
-After our celebrating our achievement, we slowly trek down to our lower camp at Mweka.
+After our celebrating our achievement, we slowly trek down to our camp at Barafu for the last night on Kilimanjaro.

 Mweka Gate: 5,500-ft/1,676-m • 5.3 miles/8.5 km • 4-5 hours